kriscCodes/calc-test/test.md

-this push will add a readME
+# Using this project for style checking